stacs-srg/valipop/docs/usage/configuration/config-reference.md

 - `NONE`: Does not generate.
 - `GRAPHVIZ`: a Graphviz `.dot` file to render a family tree graph
 - `GEDCOM`: a GEDCOM family tree file
+- `GEOJSON`: a Geojoson file showing the birth adresses of each person

 Defaults to `None`.
 </dd>